open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

 4. **Mutually Exclusive Execution**: `when` conditions ensure only one variant (GPU or CPU) runs based on the `use_gpu` parameter
 5. **Standard Argo Patterns**: Uses proven conditional execution rather than experimental template selection syntax
 6. **Python Conventions**: Step names use underscores (match_photos) matching Python method naming, simplifying the dispatcher implementation
+7. **Sequential Execution Guarantee**: The `depends` fields enforce strict sequential execution across all 10 steps.
+Steps never run in parallel because they share the same Metashape project file (.psx) and log files.
+The DAG dependencies ensure each step completes (or is skipped) before the next begins, preventing file conflicts.
+This includes the secondary photo steps, which execute sequentially after dem_orthomosaic and before finalize.

 ### Outer Workflow Integration